isabellaboux/isabellaboux.github.io/README.md

 - make sure references show

 ## Publications
-- add PDFs to all pubs
+- [x] add PDFs to all pubs

 ## Main
 - [ ] Round pic

+# General
+- [x] change accent color to cyan, also in light mode
+- [x] have "Dr." show in the browser tab name
+- [ ] have "Dr." show in the about tab
+- [ ] remove search function